Last modified: January 12, 2022

 The landscape of autism research has changed dramatically since SFARI issued its first request for applications in 2007.
 It is now truly a multidisciplinary field, attracting top researchers from around the world.
-The Simons Foundation has committed more than $525 million in external research support to more than 550 investigators in the U.S. and abroad in service of SFARI’s mission: to improve the understanding, diagnosis and treatment of autism spectrum disorders by funding innovative research of the highest quality and relevance.
+The Simons Foundation has committed more than $525 million in external research support to more than 550 investigators in the U.S. and abroad in service to SFARI’s mission: to improve the understanding, diagnosis and treatment of autism spectrum disorders by funding innovative research of the highest quality and relevance.

 The SFARI science team often gets asked some version of the question, “What kind of science is SFARI likely to support in its requests for applications?”
 Unfortunately, this is an impossible question to answer given the complexities and multidisciplinary nature of the field and our inherent uncertainties about where the next major advance may come from.
 That said, we want to be as transparent as possible with researchers, whom we view as partners in this quickly moving and challenging field.

 Below are our views on various scientific topics, many of which we’ve expressed in previous blog posts.
 Given the importance of these views in guiding our funding processes, we feel these perspectives deserve a more lasting place on our website.
 We view this page as a living document, one that we plan to update as the science and our viewpoints evolve.

 As an overarching principle, we are particularly interested in projects that try to bridge different levels of understanding, especially by connecting insights from genes to molecular mechanisms to neural circuits to behavior.
 The causes of autism are almost always multifactorial but given the recent advances in the understanding of genetic risk for autism, we feel that working within a ‘genes to biology to behavior to therapeutics’ framework provides a rigorous and tractable way forward for now.
 For an overview of why genetics is the bedrock and how it can be leveraged to understand the biology of autism, see a recent review from SFARI Investigators Devanand Manoli and Matthew State discussing the current state of autism genetics.